Meme Man

 Meme Man, sometimes also referred to as Mr. Succ or the Stonks guy, is a character often featured in internet memes.
-He is depicted as a 3D render of a smooth, bald, and often disembodied blue-eyed male head.
-He was popularized in the mid-2010s by the artist "Special meme fresh", and became a common character in many surreal memes, a genre of internet humor inspired by surrealism.
+He is depicted as a 3D render of a smooth, bald, pale-skinned, and often disembodied blue-eyed male head.
+He was popularized in the mid-2010s by the artist "Special meme fresh" and became a common character in many surreal memes, a genre of internet humor inspired by surrealism.
 During the 2021 GameStop short squeeze, Meme Man was popularized by users of the subreddit r/wallstreetbets as the face of the "stonks" meme.

-The first usage of him as a recurring character was on the Facebook page of the artist "Special meme fresh" starting in 2014, and soon spread to become "one of the only consistent stylistic elements" of the surreal memes aesthetic.
+The first usage of him as a recurring character was on the Facebook page of the artist "Special meme fresh" starting in 2014, and soon the character spread to become "one of the only consistent stylistic elements" of the surreal memes aesthetic.
 On June 5, 2017, the artist uploaded an image of Meme Man overlaid on top of a stock photo of a man in a business suit with arms crossed and a chart pointing upwards behind him, and the caption "Stonks", a deliberate misspelling of the word "stocks".
 The meme went viral and became a common reaction image on Reddit and Twitter.

 On February 1, 2019, Elon Musk bought the domain name "stankmemes.com" according to his tweet.
-In June 2020, when Tesla Inc. shares soared he tweeted "stonks" and the website featured this meme.
+In June 2020, when Tesla Inc. shares soared, he tweeted "stonks", and the website featured this meme.

-On August 27, 2020, a tweet comparing Meme Man to Amazon founder Jeff Bezos went viral, accumulating over 400,000 likes as of July 30, 2021.

 Elon Musk has used both Meme Man and the "stonks" meme as a reaction on Twitter, and on January 26, 2021, he tweeted the word "Gamestonk!!" with an attached link to r/wallstreetbets.
 Immediately afterwards, shares in GameStop rose 157 percent in extended-hours trading, which some linked with Musk's tweet.

 In 2021, the multiplayer video game Fortnite released a "Diamond Hanz" skin, based on the design of Meme Man, as a joke for April Fools Day.